 Each field in a form can have conditions, or condition groups, determine when that field will be visible.
 If you are not familiar with creating conditions to filter views, we recommend reading this support article to learn more about conditions before continuing.
 Creating conditions for a form's inputs works just the same way as creating conditions for filtering views.

 Conditional form fields are hidden by default.
 Conditional form fields will only appear when the form submitter's input values in a previous field, or fields, meet the conditions set on that conditional field.
 The whole process happens without taking the form submitter to a separate page or section.

 To add conditions to a form field, click on the field to view the display settings.
 The "Show field only when conditions are met" option will be toggled off by default.

 When the field is expanded to view the display options, the invalid field will have a warning symbol next to it.
 You can hover over the warning symbol to see more details about the invalid condition.

-2. One of the field's conditions depends on a field that is hidden on the form.
+- One of the field's conditions depends on a field that is hidden on the form.

-3. The condition is missing a comparison value.
+- The condition is missing a comparison value.

 When a field has invalid conditions, the form will ignore the conditions, and the field will be visible on the form.